KaelBlais/MachineLearning/Analysis.md

 ## Updated Predictions and Comparisons
-Now that most of the notable free agents have signed a new deal, I re-ran the same model with the correct team and number of years that the players ended up actually signing for.
+Now that most of the notable free agents have signed a new deal, I reran the same model with the correct team and number of years that the players ended up actually signing for.
 Here are the results based on that:

 | Player Name        | Team                   | Number of Years | Predicted Salary (\$)| Actual Salary (\$)| Difference (\$)|
 | :----------------- | :--------------------- | :-------------- | -------------------: |  ---------------: |  ------------: |